pathikrit/vocowl/README.md

 [vocowl](http://vocowl.com) is my attempt to prototype a [no-backend](http://nobackend.org) server-less app that securely authenticates users and accepts payments.

-Yes, you can [host](http://www.commandlinefu.com/commands/view/71/) the `index.html` on your machine and even though you don't have access to any of my sensitive data (like how many users I have or my private Stripe API key), the app would still work (it will authenticate users and send payments to me).
+Yes, you can host the `index.html` on your machine and even though you don't have access to any of my sensitive data (like how many users I have or my private Stripe API key), the app would still work (it will authenticate users and sends payments to me).

 You can test this by going to <http://vocowl.com> which is hosted on GitHub pages.
-This technique will let you host sophisticated client-side only apps on static file servers like DropBox or GitHub pages.
+This technique will let you host sophisticated client-side only apps on static file servers like DropBox or GitHub pages or out of S3.

 Rough sketch of how it works:

-**tl;dr: ** To create server-less apps, store data in [Firebase](https://www.firebase.com/) and store complex logic and private keys in [Webshell.io](http://webshell.io/)
+**tl;dr:** To create server-less apps, store data in [Firebase](https://www.firebase.com/) and store complex logic and private keys in [Webshell.io](http://webshell.io/)

 * I use [Persona](http://persona.org) for server-less client-side user-authentication